little-world/rust-course/workbook/01-memory-projects.md

 ### Why It Matters

 Memory pools are critical for high-performance systems where allocation patterns are predictable.
-Game engines, embedded systems, real-time applications, and network servers use memory pools to achieve deterministic performance by avoiding unpredictable heap allocations.
 Understanding memory pools teaches you about memory layout, alignment, lifetimes, and ownership - core concepts in systems programming.

-### Use Cases

-- Game engines: Managing game objects with predictable lifecycles
-- Network servers: Handling connection buffers of uniform size
-- Embedded systems: Operating in constrained memory environments
-- Real-time systems: Avoiding non-deterministic malloc/free
-- Database engines: Managing fixed-size page buffers

-### Solution Outline

-Your solution should follow these stepping stones:

-#### Step 1: Basic Memory Pool Structure
+#### Milestone 1: Basic Memory Pool Structure
 **Goal**: Create a memory pool that can allocate and deallocate fixed-size blocks.

 **What to implement**: